Bourbon Sweet Potato Casserole

 Transfer the casserole dish into the preheated oven.

-Keep an eye on it as it bakes because I’ve had mine burn because I haven’t been paying close attention.
+Keep an eye on it as it bakes because mine has burned before when I wasn’t been paying close attention.

 A metal spoon scoops a serving of sweet potato casserole onto a small white plate